muksis/zero-waste/README.md

 * A user can register and log in using Firebase authentication both with email + password and Google authentication.
 * A user can reset their password via a reset link.
-* A user can list they want to sell, let or give away and edit or delete their listings.
+* A user can add things they want to sell, let or give away and edit or delete their listings.
 * A user can drop a message to the listing’s owner via the contact form.
 * Up to 6 images can be loaded for every listing.
 * Link to any listing can be copied to clipboard.